What to expect on my gorilla trekking experience

 How strenuous the hike is, depends on the whether conditions ( has it rained/ is it raining) and how far away the gorilla's are.
 Although the hike could potentially take 6 hours, this is really rare, and it most of the times takes around 2 -3 hours.
-Roadtrip Uganda thinks your fitness level should not prevent you from a mountain gorilla trek.
+We think your fitness level should not prevent you from a mountain gorilla trek.
 A moderate level of fitness ( walking) is enough.
-People from various ages up to mid seventies do the hike.
+People from various ages up to end seventies do the hike.
 A porter can assist, and the use of a local walking stick is an excellent aid.
 The right clothing and boots with traction will make the Gorilla Trek an easier/ better experience.

 Do you think going on a gorilla trek is something for you?
 Contact Roadtrip Africa, we can assist in arranging your gorilla trekking permits